Skip to content

 Quick start

-Speak your intent and let the scaffold rise.
-This walkthrough takes you from an empty folder to a working Mythic project, your first reflection handoff, and a clear next step — in roughly five minutes, zero prior knowledge of Mythic Engineering required.
+Speak your intent and let the shell handle the rest.
+This walkthrough takes you from an empty folder to a working Mythic project and your first reflection handoff, entirely through conversation.

 cd my-first-app